USS Toledo (CA-133): 1950

-Toledo made a brief stop at Pearl Harbor en route and continued on to Sasebo, where Rear Admiral J. M. Higgins, Commander, Cruiser Division 5, broke his flag in her on 18 July 1950.
+Toledo made a brief stop at Pearl Harbor en route and continued on to Sasebo, where Rear Admiral John M. Higgins, Commander, Cruiser Division 5, broke his flag in her on 18 July 1950.
 Eight days later, the cruiser took up station off the eastern coast of Korea a few miles north of Pohang, near Yongdok.
 She teamed up with Destroyer Division 91 to form one of the two alternating East Coast Support Elements of Task Group 95.5.
 From 27 July to 30 July, Toledo, Mansfield (DD-728), and Collett (DD-730) bombarded North Korean communication arteries which started at Yongdok and ran north between the mountains and the sea to the 38th parallel north.
 On 4 August, the task element joined Air Force fighters in a combined air-sea strike on an enemy-held village near Yongdok.
 The following day, her 8-inch guns, directed by airborne controllers, rendered call-fire for the front-line troops.
 Toledo then moved some 70 miles north to the area around Samchok where she cruised along a 25-mile stretch of coastline and shelled a number of targets.
 During that interdiction run, she demolished a bridge, chewed up highway intersections, and generally wreaked havoc on communist supply lines.
 On the 6th, Helena relieved Toledo, enabling her to return to Sasebo for upkeep.

 The warship resumed station off the Korean coast on 15 August and operated with Rochester (CA-124), Mansfield, Collett, and Lyman K. Swenson (DD-729) along a 40-mile length of coast from Songjin south to Riwon.
 After a number of bombardment missions, she returned to Sasebo again on the 26th and remained there until 31 August when she headed for a week of duty off Pohang Dong.